35 Other Ways to Say “Please Keep in Mind”

 Perfect for personal messages or informal work environments, but avoid using it in highly professional settings.

-Read Also More: Other Ways to Say "Sorry to Keep You Waiting" in an Email
+Read Also More: 35 Other Ways to Say Thank You for the Call

 3. “Keep in consideration…”